Switched capacitor: Difference with real resistor

 Charge is transferred from in to out as discrete pulses, not continuously.
 This transfer approximates the equivalent continuous transfer of charge of a resistor when the switching frequency is sufficiently higher (≥100x) than the bandlimit of the input signal.

 The SC circuit modeled here using ideal switches with zero resistance does not suffer from the ohmic heating energy loss of a regular resistor, and so ideally could be called a loss free resistor.
 However real switches have some small resistance in their channel or p–n junctions, so power is still dissipated.
+The capacitors are not ideal either and dissipate power as well.

 Because the resistance inside electric switches is typically much smaller than the resistances in circuits relying on regular resistors, SC circuits can have substantially lower Johnson–Nyquist noise.
-However harmonics of the switching frequency may be manifested as high frequency noise that may need to be attenuated with a low-pass filter.
+However, harmonics of the switching frequency may be manifested as high frequency noise that may need to be attenuated with a low-pass filter.

 SC simulated resistors also have the benefit that their equivalent resistance can be adjusted by changing the switching frequency (i.e., it is a programmable resistance) with a resolution limited by the resolution of the switching period.
 Thus online or runtime adjustment can be done by controlling the oscillation of the switches (e.g. using an configurable clock output signal from a microcontroller).